aio-libs/yarl/docs/api.rst

    Encoded *host* part of URL, ``None`` for relative URLs (:ref:`yarl-api-relative-urls`).

    Brackets are stripped for IPv6.
+Host is converted to lowercase, address is validated and converted to compressed form.

    .. doctest::